ar1wwo/Nexody/README.md

 # Nexody

-Nexody is a script meant to ease users into the creation of their own music library.
+Nexody is a script meant to ease users into the creation of their own music library.<br>
 It automatically tags and downloads tracks and provides a fallback for tracks that are less known.

-Relies on SoulSeek for tracks downloads, it requires a Spotify Playlist for search queries (Sldl allows other means to do so, but it's currently unsupported with Nexody).
+Relies on SoulSeek for tracks downloads, it requires a Spotify Playlist for search queries (Sldl allows other means to do so, but it's currently unsupported with Nexody).<br>
 Relies on Spotify, ITunes and MusicBrainz for tag searching and autotagging.

 ### Configuration File Contains Several Variables that need to be modified in order to run the script properly.